 iChallenged, Inc. is a non-profit 501 (c)-3 organization dedicated to improving the lives of those legally blind or visually impaired.
-Founded in 2010, iChallenged, Inc. actually has a history that began over a decade before its formation.
+Founded in 2010, iChallenged, Inc. actually has a history that began decades before its formation.

-In 2010 and 2011, eWhit Group's Inc. partner, the Optometric Institute and Clinic of Detroit (OICD) struggled financially with reduced funding.
-It was decided to create a new entity to directly take up the full workload so a partnership would no longer be required.
+In 2011 OICD had to close because of a lack of continued support by the United Way (due to a change in their objectives).
+In 2010 and 2011, Optometric Institute and Clinic of Detroit (OICD) struggled financially with the reduced funding.
+It was decided to create a new entity to directly take up the full OICD training workload so a partnership would no longer be required.
 In 2010 iChallenged was formed for that purpose and assumed taking over all instructional services from OICD.
 In October of 2011, iChallenged, Inc was approved as a 501 (c)-3 non-profit.